 Upper Susquehanna River Basin Comprehensive Flood Damage Reduction Feasibility Study

 Within New York, the Upper Susquehanna River Basin (USRB), excluding the Chemung River watershed, drains approximately 4,520 square miles in the south central part of the state.
-The United States Army Corps of Engineers (USACE) has constructed 20 flood risk management projects in the USRB dating back to 1938.
+The U.S. Army Corps of Engineers (USACE) has constructed 20 flood risk management projects in the USRB dating back to 1938.

-The feasibility study will involve updating existing hydrologic and hydraulic models of the USRB, defining levels of protection at the existing levee/floodwall projects, and determine preliminary economic benefits for all of the existing levees/floodwalls.
+The feasibility study involved updating existing hydrologic and hydraulic models of the USRB, defining levels of protection at the existing levee/floodwall projects, and determining preliminary economic benefits for the existing levees/floodwalls.

 One flood risk management project location was to be chosen by the Project Delivery Team; however, no projects were found to be in the federal interest.